 Once upon a time, there was a duck.
 One day, the duck met a prince whose heart had been shattered to bits by a terrible raven and scattered around the town.
 The duck felt sorry for the prince, and with the help of the prince's loyal knight, collected the shards of heart, and returned his heart to him.
-The prince returned to his former self, defeated the raven, found his princess, and held the duck forever grateful in his heart.
+The prince returned to his former self, defeated the raven, found his princess, and held the duck dearly in his heart, forever grateful.

 That is the end of the story.

 But, when is the story truly finished?
 What happens after the story ends?